Sa-So/Sem-7/FM/mcq.md

 - The time period between the issue of a cheque and its receipt by the payee is called?
   - **Mail Time**
-- The amount of cheques deposited in banks but not yet cleared is called
+- **D** The amount of cheques deposited in banks but not yet cleared is called
   - **Receipt Float**
 - If cash discount is offered to customers then which of the following would increase?